ltukezl/RPI-speedtest/README.md

 Mechanism to send data to counter MUX

-Game logic itself. (very likely with higher level language than assembly)
+Game logic itself.

 memmap is from https://github.com/dwelch67/raspberrypi

 tool used to compile asm to arm is https://launchpad.net/gcc-arm-embedded/+download

+Code is being tested with my emulator hobby project.